alta3/llm-the-alta3-way/model/orca_mini_v3_13b/torch/README.md

 ### v01 simple example

-Do CPU inference on ggml on the ggug file format through the ctransformer pythyin librabry.
-YOu get all the results when the program compeltes
+Do CPU inference on ggml on the ggug file format through the ctransformer pythyon library.
+You get all the results when the program completes

 ```
 python3 orca_v01.py ..//orca_mini_v3_13b.ggmlv3.q2_K.bin